pagekit/docs/developer/routing.md

 You can also check for a token to protect against [CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery).
 Add `csrf=true` to your request annotation and include the `@token` call in the view that submits a form to this method.

-Check out `Pagekit\Filter\FilterManager` for a complete list over available filters.
+Check out `Pagekit\Filter\FilterManager` for a complete list of available filters.
 Some filters have additional options, like `pregreplace`.

 ```php
 /**